 Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio without dropouts, essential for music recording.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio).

 Let it run for several minutes and it will give you a read-out of your DPC levels in colored, bar graph form.
 In general, green is great!
 Yellow bars are not so good and red bars are total audio interruptions.

 If you have occasional red-bar-spikes, it still may not be caused by your hardware, per se.
 Check the website above for some suggestions on “tweaking” your settings to reduce DPC’s.
 It is entirely possible that your computer processor’s IRQ’s are causing the traffic jams.
 You may be able to temporarily disable specific processes (Battery widgets, automatic updates, etc…), and have much better results.

-It may also be helpful to ‘tweak’ settings on any computer you’re using for real-time audio.
+It may also be helpful to ‘tweak’ settings on any computer you’re using for real-time audio recording.
 Just to keep processes from interrupting real-time audio streaming.
-These processes are not an issue when you’re emailing or simply streaming content, but they can cause pops, clicks, and annoying interruptions when you’re dealing with streaming real-time audio.
+These processes are not an issue when you’re just using email or streaming audio or video content, but these DPC collisions can cause pops, clicks, and annoying interruptions when you’re dealing with streaming real-time audio.